 SILICONE BREAST IMPLANTS

 Silicone breast implants are filled with a gel substance that looks and feels similar to natural breast tissue.
 They are ideal for women who are thin-chested.
 Silicone implants are specially engineered so that if the shell should become compromised (a surface crack), the silicone will remain intact within the implant (known as cohesive gel implants).
-Silicone implant defects are rare and can only be found through an MRI, unlike saline implants which will deflate.
+Silicone implant defects are rare and can only be found through an MRI, unlike saline implants that can deflate.
 Patients must be at least 22 years of age to receive silicone implants.

 Saline: MENTOR® or Allergan (branded as Natrelle®)